broadinstitute/adapt/README.md

 ## Weighting sequences

-The goal of ADAPT's assays is to cover as much of known variation as possible.
-ADAPT bases how much coverage it has of genomes on the percent of genomic sequences in the database that are covered.
-While this works well if the sequences represent a semi-random sample of the population, this is not always the case due to sampling biases
+By default, ADAPT bases how much coverage it has of a virus on the percent of genomic sequences in the database that are covered.
+While this works well if the sequences represent a random sample of the population, this is not always the case due to sampling biases.
+We include sequence weighting in ADAPT to allow the relative importance of sequences to be set.

+To manually set sequence weights when INPUT-TYPE is `fasta`, use `--weight-sequences WEIGHT_SEQUENCES`. `WEIGHT_SEQUENCES` should be a file path to a TSV with two columns: (1) A sequence name that matches to one in the input FASTA; (2) The weight of that sequence.
+If more than one input FASTA is given, the same number of output TSVs must be given.
+Each output TSV corresponds to an input FASTA.
+The weights will be normalized to sum to 1 and used when calculating objective scores and summary statistics.
+Note, any sequence not listed will be given a pre-normalized default weight of 1.

-For the case when ADAPT is designing an assay across a taxon with multiple subtaxa, each with different levels of sampling, ADAPT can create assays that only cover a highly overrepresented subtaxon, and no other subtaxa.
-While having more sequences in the database is representative of a subtaxon's relative importance, it should not cause other subtaxa to be treated as unimportant,
+For the case when ADAPT is designing an assay across a taxon with multiple subtaxa, each with different levels of sampling, ADAPT can create assays that only cover a highly overrepresented subtaxon and no other subtaxa.
+While having more sequences in the database is representative of a subtaxon's relative importance, it should not cause other subtaxa to be treated as unimportant.

-We include the argument `--weight-by-log-size-of-subtaxa SUBTAXA` for when the INPUT-TYPE is `auto-from-args` or `auto-from-file` as a simple, heuristic method to help account for this problem, where `SUBTAXA` is a taxonomic rank ('genus', 'subgenus', 'species', or 'subspecies') lower than the rank of the taxon being designed for.
+We include the argument `--weight-by-log-size-of-subtaxa SUBTAXA` for when the INPUT-TYPE is `auto-from-args` or `auto-from-file` as a simple method to help account for this problem, where `SUBTAXA` is a taxonomic rank ('genus', 'subgenus', 'species', or 'subspecies') lower than the rank of the taxon being designed for.
 It works as follows:

 1. Each sequence within the alignment is assigned a label based on what `SUBTAXA` group it is in.
 2. Each `SUBTAXA` group is assigned a weight equal to the log of the number of sequences in that group plus 1.
 3. Each sequence is assigned a weight equal to the weight of its `SUBTAXA` group divided by the number of sequences in its `SUBTAXA` group.
 4. Weights are normalized across all sequences in the alignment to sum to 1.

-To manually set sequence weights when INPUT-TYPE is `fasta`, use `--weight-sequences WEIGHT_SEQUENCES`. `WEIGHT_SEQUENCES` should be a file path to a TSV with two columns: (1) A sequence name that matches to one in the input FASTA; (2) The weight of that sequence.
-If more than one input FASTA is given, the same number of output TSVs must be given; each output TSV corresponds to an input FASTA.
-The weights will be normalized to sum to 1 and used when calculating objective scores and summary statistics.
-Note, any sequence not listed will be given a pre-normalized default weight of 1.

-Below are key arguments to [`design.py`](./bin/design.py) when INPUT-TYPE is `fasta`:

-* `--unaligned`: Specify if any of the input FASTA files are unaligned.
-This will align them using MAFFT.
-* `--mafft-path MAFFT_PATH`: Use the [MAFFT](https://mafft.cbrc.jp/alignment/software/) executable at MAFFT_PATH for generating alignments.
-Required if `--unaligned` is specified.
-* `--cluster-threshold CLUSTER_THRESHOLD`: Use CLUSTER_THRESHOLD as the maximum inter-cluster distance when clustering sequences prior to alignment.
-The distance is average nucleotide dissimilarity (1-ANI); higher values result in fewer clusters.
-(Default: 0.2.)

 ## Miscellaneous key arguments